mikong/stanford-cryptography/README.md

 ### Week 2: AES in CBC and CTR modes

 Implement two encryption/decryption systems, one using AES in CBC mode and another using AES in counter mode (CTR).
 Given pairs of AES key and ciphertext, our goal is to recover the plaintext.

+### Week 3: File Authentication System with SHA256

+Our goal in this project is to build a file authentication system that lets browsers authenticate and play video chunks as they are downloaded without having to wait for the entire file.